pranitashakya/DataAnalysis_Projects/Project 7 - Data Driven Decisions/README.md

 - Find the statistical significance of the difference in average order size between the groups using the raw data.
 Make conclusions and conjectures.
  - Find the statistical significance of the difference in conversion between the groups using the filtered data.
 Make conclusions and conjectures.
 - Find the statistical significance of the difference in average order size between the groups using the filtered data.
 Make conclusions and conjectures.
  - Make a decision based on the test results.
 The possible decisions are:
   -- Stop the test, consider one of the groups the leader.
-  -- Stop the test, conclude that there is no difference between the groups.
+  -- Stop the test, and conclude that there is no difference between the groups.
  -- Continue the test.

-## Here’s what project reviewers look for when assessing your project:
- - How you prepare the data for analysis
+## 4. Goal
+- analysis of online store data
- - How you prioritize hypotheses
+- prioritize hypotheses that may help boost revenue
- - How you interpret the resulting graphs
- - How you calculate statistical significance
- - What conclusions you draw based on the A/B test results
- - Whether you follow the project structure and keep the code tidy
- - The conclusions you make
- - Whether you leave comments at each step